" ssl certificate Archives - LuxSci

 Posts Tagged ‘ssl certificate’

-Creating a website with “secure” components requires more than slapping together some web pages and adding an SSL Certificate.
-All a certificate does is create a thin veneer of security.
-It does not go very far to protect whatever sensitive data necessitated security in the first place.
 Naive attempts at security can ultimately make the data less secure and more likely to be compromised by creating an appetizing target for the unscrupulous.

-So, what do you do beyond paying big bucks to hire a developer with significant security expertise?
+So, what do you do beyond hiring a developer with significant security expertise?
 Start with this article.
-Its purpose is to shed light on many of the most significant factors in creating secure websites and forms and what you can do to address them.
-At a minimum, reading this article will help you intelligently discuss your website security with the developers you ultimately hire.
+Its purpose is to shed light on many of the most significant factors in creating secure web forms and how to address them.
+At a minimum, reading this article will help you intelligently discuss website security with the developers you hire.

 Read the rest of this post »

-TLS stands for “Transport Layer Security” and is the successor of “SSL” (Secure Socket Layer).
+Secure email sending is a priority for organizations that communicate sensitive data externally.
+One of the most common ways to send secure emails is with SMTP TLS.
+TLS stands for Transport Layer Security and is the successor of SSL (Secure Socket Layer).
 TLS is one of the standard ways that computers on the internet transmit information over an encrypted channel.
 In general, when one computer connects to another computer and uses TLS, the following happens:

-1. Computer A connects to Computer B (no security)
+- Computer A connects to Computer B (no security)

-2. Computer B says “Hello” (no security)
+- Computer B says “Hello” (no security)

-3. Computer A says, “Let’s talk securely over TLS” (no security)
+- Computer A says, “Let’s talk securely over TLS” (no security)

-4. Computer A and B agree on how to do this (secure)
+- Computers A and B agree on how to do this (secure)

-5. The rest of the conversation is encrypted (secure)
+- The rest of the conversation is encrypted (secure)

 In particular:

-• The meat of the conversation is encrypted
+- The conversation is encrypted

-• Computer A can verify the identity of Computer B (by examining its SSL certificate, which is required for this dialog)
+- Computer A can verify the identity of Computer B (by examining its SSL certificate, which is required for this dialog)

-• The conversation cannot be eavesdropped upon (without Computer A knowing)
+- The conversation cannot be eavesdropped upon (without Computer A knowing)

-• A third party cannot modify the conversation
+- A third party cannot modify the conversation

-• Third parties cannot inject other information into the conversation.
+- Third parties cannot inject other information into the conversation.

-TLS and SSL are used for many different reasons on the internet and help make the internet a more secure place.
-One of the popular uses of TLS is SMTP for securely transmitting email messages between servers.
-See also:
+TLS and SSL help make the internet a more secure place.
+One popular way to use TLS is to secure SMTP to protect the transmission of email messages between servers.

 Read the rest of this post »